adrien-legros/fedora-detection/README.md

 ## Highlights

-- Provision a JupyterLab environement
+- JupyterLab environement as a service
 - Train a fedora detection model using YOLOv5
 - Create a data science pipeline
 - Serve and consume the model